MachineLearningLifeScience/poli-docs/docs/protein-optimization/using_poli/the_basics/optimizing_an_objective_function.md

     ...

     # Running the optimization for 1000 steps,
-    # breaking if we find a performance above 5.0,
+    # breaking if we find a performance above or
-    # and printing a small summary at each step.
+    # equal to 5.0, and printing a small summary
+    # at each step.
     solver.solve(max_iter=1000, break_at_performance=5.0, verbose=True)
     print(solver.get_best_solution())
 ```